Muna-Saeed/personal-portfolio-capstone/README.md

 ## Project summary
 A modern, responsive personal portfolio built with Next.js + TypeScript and Tailwind CSS that showcases projects, skills, an about section, and a contact form.
 Designed for recruiters, collaborators, and clients to learn about my work and contact me.

+**Why it matters:**
+A personal portfolio is an essential tool for standing out in the tech industry.
+It acts as a dynamic resume and central hub for projects and achievements.

 ---

 ## Tech stack